due to the blue-collar workmanship of his films, no director ever made as many enduringly popular movies as John Sturges while

 it is the archetype American film.
 The near-perfect mix of story, music, personalities, pacing and visuals hits on every

 cylinder.
-When the peasants offer gunman-for-hire Yul Brynner the combined fortune of everything in the village, Brynner
+When the peasants offer gunman-for-hire Yul Brynner the combined fortune of every person in the village, Brynner

 replies: "I've been offered a lot when I work... but never everything."
 Likewise, this film has everything.